 - SCRIBNER, Bartleby d’Ascoyne, Gulliver Jimson: A Catalogue Raisonné (1954).
-A crepuscular Jimson made the “angry young men” of the Kitchen Sink movement seem optimistic.
+A crepuscular Jimson made the “angry young men” of the Kitchen Sink movement seem wholesome and optimistic.

-- SOMERSAULT-MALM, Clive, “Six Pronouns in Search of an Antecedent — a comedy in three obscene acts” (1967).
+- SOMERSAULT-MALM, Clive, “Six Pronouns in Search of an Antecedent — a comedy in three obscene acts” (1967) [typescript].
 The League of Decency shut down the first off-off-Broadway production of this play while it was still in rehearsal in New Jersey.
 Though the characters are pronouns, their action involves a considerable number of impolite gerunds.